 What Experience Does an NFL Official Need?

-The NFL has 121 officials on its roster, and it’s a select group.
+The NFL has 155 officials on its roster — from the referees to judges to replay officials — and it’s a select group.
 The league’s officiating department is charged with working with local, state and collegiate officiating groups to develop a pipeline to the NFL, but it’s a long process.

 The NFL has scouts across the country looking for officials at lower levels of the game who have the potential to advance, and about 4,000 officials have been identified.
 Once they have caught the eye of the NFL office, their progress is monitored, and they might be invited to take part in the NFL Officiating Development Program.
 Officials in major college conferences seem to have the best chance of moving up.